-I remember when I was young going to grandma’s–it was always a fantastic time…especially since I had cousins around.
+Grandmas have always been special to me.
+I remember when I was young going to grandma’s.
+It was always a fantastic time, made even more so since I had cousins around!

-You’d think grandbabies would be the easiest to prepare for, but for a human so small they’ve sure got a lot of STUFF they need!
+You’d think grandbabies would be the easiest to prepare for, but for humans so small they’ve sure need a lot of STUFF!

 •How far they’re travelling